Holman Correctional Facility: Operations

 The Gulf Coast area, where Holman is located, often has temperatures of 100 °F and high humidity during summer.
 The prison administration has not installed air conditioning, so the prison has hundreds of industrial fans used for moving the air in an attempt to provide cooling.
 The hottest areas in the prison are the kitchen facilities.

 Staff shortages are made worse by absenteeism.
-On some days, as few as nine guards are on duty.
-Only two of the six towers on the perimeter are manned.
+On some days, as few as nine guards are on duty, leaving guards in only two of the six towers on the perimeter.
 Annual staff turnover is reported to be 60 percent.
 As a result of a hiring freeze in 2014, mandatory overtime was commonly required for the guards.

 In December 2018, press reports indicated the facility had only 72 of the 195 guards needed for routine operations without officers on overtime.

 Demographics

 The prison has a capacity of over 800 prisoners.
 The state's death row has a capacity of fifty-six but in early 2017 held almost two hundred men.